05Jul2025

 Dr. John Palmer, Chairman – Mary K. Yap Foundation

 Our film’s impact extended far beyond borders.
-It earned recognition from 11 international film festivals and was nominated twice for the Audience Choice Award—honors granted by two prominent Asian film festivals in our own neighborhood: the Silicon Valley Asian Pacific Film Festival and the twenty-year-running DisOrient Film Festival in Eugene, Oregon.
+It earned recognition from 11 international film festivals.
+It was nominated twice for the Audience Choice Award—honors granted by two prominent Asian film festivals in our neighborhood: the Silicon Valley Asian Pacific Film Festival and the twenty-year-running DisOrient Film Festival in Eugene, Oregon.
 At the prestigious Monaco Charity Film Festival, we were honored with both Best Picture and Best Story—testaments not only to the power of storytelling, but to the heart and truth behind our mission.
 This project was never just about a film.
-It was about igniting compassion and amplifying the voices of orphan children, giving their hopes and realities a global platform.
+It was about igniting compassion and amplifying the voices of orphan children, giving them a global platform to share their hopes and realities.

 This year also marked the launch of our newest humanitarian initiative: the H2OHope clean water campaign.
 Designed to bring sustainable water solutions to orphanage communities, this program reflects our commitment to long-term wellness and dignity for every child.
 None of this would be possible without our passionate volunteers, who have stood on the front lines, giving their time and hearts to push every mission forward.
 Their selfless efforts continue to light the path toward opportunity, healing, and hope.